 Founder, foundation/summer camp for families affected by childhood cancer

-His Novato-based Camp Okizu brings smiles to the faces of children coping with life-threatening illness and emotional support to their families -- contributions that have earned him a Jefferson Award for Public Service.
+His Novato-based Camp Okizu brings smiles to the faces of children coping with life-threatening illness while offering emotional support to their families -- contributions that have earned him a Jefferson Award for Public Service.

 Founder, nonprofit dance academy for children

 This psychology graduate, founder and president of the Persidio Performing Arts Foundation and the Presidio Dance Theatre, received a Jefferson Award for Public Service for her commitment to bringing dance to children who otherwise could not afford it.

 San Francisco's 41st mayor, who grew up poor in Mineola, Texas, did not meet SF State entrance requirements but talked an administrator into admitting him on a trial basis.

 This all-league guard for SF State's basketball team went on to the political big leagues as a congressman and the president pro tempore of the California state senate.